wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-administer-use-command-line.md

 [AZURE.INCLUDE [selector](../includes/hdinsight-portal-management-selector.md)]

 Learn how to use the [Azure Command-line Interface](/documentation/articles/xplat-cli-install) to manage Hadoop clusters in Azure HDInsight.
 The Azure CLI is implemented in Node.js.
-It can be used on any platform that supports Node.js.
+It can be used on any platform that supports Node.js, including Windows, Mac, and Linux.

 This article covers only using the Azure CLI with HDInsight.
 For a general guide on how to use Azure CLI, see [Install and configure Azure CLI][azure-command-line-tools].